amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 if the "games/Amiga/shared" directory exists.
 So, make sure you copied all the archive contents as described in the Setup section.

+Also note that the dynamic cropping *only* applies if you are using 1080p output.
+Most Amiga games fit on the screen using 5× zoom in this resolution.
+Any other resolution or analog output is *not* affected by dynamic viewport cropping.

-With dynamic vadjust enabled most titles will enjoy a nicely centered viewport at a perfect 5x scale using 1080p output resolution, by cropping the viewport to 216 lines.
-Games using more than 216 active video lines will instead get a perfect 4x scale by applying a 270 line crop.
+With dynamic vadjust enabled most titles will enjoy a nicely centered viewport at a perfect 5× scale using 1080p output resolution, by cropping the viewport to 216 lines.
+Games using more than 216 active video lines will instead get a perfect 4× scale by applying a 270 line crop.

 Now, we need to talk about Pixel Aspect Ratio (PAR).
 Most Amiga graphics were drawn targeting a roughly square pixel display, if considering standard